jbock-java/zerobuilder/README.md

 }
 ````

 The implementations have been left out, for brevity.
+If you clone this project and do a `mvn install`, you will find the complete code
+in the `examples/basic/target/generated-sources/annotations` folder.

 Let's take a closer look at the `MessageBuilders` class:

 * There is a `MessageUpdater` interface, which looks like the familiar builder pattern,
   where each method can be called `0..n` times before `build()` is called.